fire-ants/mlb-analytics-ant/README.md

 # MLB Analytics Ant
 The MLB Analytics Ant is the Data Analytics component of the MLB Pitchers Friend, developed by the Fire Ants.

+The Analytics-Ant connects to the API-Ant to query for pitches on specific batters that are maintained in the Mongo database.

 ## Application Workflow
 These R subroutines will run within the same container.